 These courses included web-based components, videotapes, and/or CD-ROMs, and students interacted with professors by phone or email.

-In 2001, SCE launched CyberTower, the pioneering online offering of Cornell's Adult University.
-CyberTower featured
+In 2001, SCE launched CyberTower, a pioneering online offering of Cornell's Adult University.
+CyberTower, produced with Cornell Information Technologies, eventually became part of the university's video-on-demand platform.

 Today, SCE offers scores of for-credit online courses during Summer and Winter Sessions.